Free London business newspaper City AM is looking at dropping its Monday print edition, going down to three days a week.

 “We will continue to build the City AM brand through digital and social channels, not least through the new City AM Studios in London, while focusing print publication on the midweek days which attract the greatest footfall amongst our target audience.”

 Since the Friday edition was dropped, City AM has been bought by online beauty retailer THG which has invested in the brand digitally including with the launch of its first app.
-The app, which was downloaded more than 20,000 times in its first year to September, is expected to be a particular area of development next year, as are newsletters.
+The app, which had been downloaded 41,000 times by the end of October, is expected to be a particular area of development next year, as are newsletters.

 City AM chief operating officer Harry Owen told staff in an email, seen by Press Gazette: “This shift will become increasingly important in City AM’s future, as our media strategy continues to reflect new and growing audiences, consuming City AM content outside of print.